Spring Boot microservices architecture

 Typical dependency flow

-The repository is structured as a Maven multi-module project.
-Consumers import the BOM and select the modules they need.
-Contributors work inside the implementation tree.
+Consumers import the BOM and depend only on the modules they need.
+Contributors work inside the parent multi-module repository, but the published model stays modular and explicit.